jeromeetienne/mmo3d/public/worlds/montain/README.md

   * what does it contains ?
   * how to interact with the base server ?
     * events per client ?

+### rewriting
+* i feels like it worth rewriting the client
+* current client is nice for a prototype
+* need to be rewritten to get clean
+* what is the plan to rewrite ?
+  * ok so step by steps...
+  * forget current code

 ### characters
 * various characters